 The solvent containing the desired crystal is full in a supersaturated solution.
 The solubility of the atoms or molecules in the solution decreases when the temperature drops or the acidity rises, and the solvent can hold fewer of them.
-As a result, they “fall out” of the solution and collide.
-This can also cause nucleation and subsequent crystallization.
+As a result, they “fall out” of the solution and collide. therefore this can also cause nucleation and subsequent crystallization.

-Crystal Growth: Other molecules and atoms that surround the nucleus branch off from the established symmetry, adding to the seed crystal.
+Other molecules and atoms that surround the nucleus branch off from the established symmetry, adding to the seed crystal.
 Depending on the circumstances, this procedure can occur very rapidly or slowly.
 Water may turn into ice in seconds, whereas rock crystals like quartz and diamonds take millennia to create.
 The entire crystal structure is determined by the basic formation set up around the nucleus.
-From the uniqueness of a snowflake to the purity of a diamond, variances in crystal formation account for the disparities in crystals.
+So from the uniqueness of a snowflake to the purity of a diamond, variances in crystal formation account for the disparities in crystals.

 While crystals can only accept a limited number of geometric shapes determined by the bonds and interactions of the molecules.
 Different bond angles of atoms based on the initial nucleus cause various forms.
 Impurities in the solution or the material will cause the pattern to deviate from the expected one.
 So even minor imperfections in the nucleus can result in wholly distinct and unique designs, as seen in snowflakes.

 Laboratory uses of Crystallization:

 While the method of crystallization is a frequent and helpful one in the lab.
 Utilized for chemical purification, it combines with advanced imaging to analyze crystallized substances.
 So in laboratory crystallization, materials dissolve in a suitable solvent.
 Heat and acidity changes can aid in the dissolution of the substance.
 By reversing the conditions, the solution’s components precipitate at different rates.
 Skillful control of the environment yields pure crystals of the desired material.